Tschonti/Tschonti/README.md

 <a href="https://kir-dev.hu/">Kir-Dev</a> is group at my university where students volunteer to develop and maintain web applications for the student hostel (dorm).
 I have learnt many new technologies here and it’s one of my first experiences of cooperating with other people about a coding project.
 I also take part in mentoring the new members and I am the leader of one of our projects.

 ### <a href="https://github.com/kir-dev/tanulo-next" title="TanulóSCH repository"><img src="https://github.com/get-icon/geticon/raw/master/icons/github-icon.svg" alt="Github" width="21px" height="21px"> TanulóSCH</a>
 The main goal of this application is to provide an easy way for the residents of the dorm to find the nearest empty study room and reserve it.
-My contribution to the porject is relatively small, but I created the email notification system and several other small features, like grouping tickets and groups based on various aspects. <a href="https://tanulo.sch.bme.hu/">Visit the website</a>
+My contribution to the project is relatively small, but I created the email notification system and several other small features, like grouping tickets and groups based on various aspects. <a href="https://tanulo.sch.bme.hu/">Visit the website</a>

 Built with:
 <a href="https://nodejs.org/" title="Node.js"><img src="https://github.com/get-icon/geticon/raw/master/icons/nodejs-icon.svg" alt="Node.js" width="21px" height="21px"></a>